 Brands that think an authentic connection means only having to relate a product to female empowerment or gender equality will likely come off as exploitative.
 If the message relies on the product being more forward, it can create skepticism and distrust among consumers (picked up by our Dishonest and Incredulous metrics).
 If you have to change something about your product or service to make a link, then you’re definitely forcing it.

 NUTrition “The Pay Gap is Nuts” = Exploitative

-These takeaways will help brands mitigate the risk of social media backlash and boycotts, allowing brands to walk the female empowerment walk.
-But just to be sure, contact us if you’d like to measure the impact of your ad’s empowering and exploitative signal.
+These takeaways will help brands mitigate the risks from negative cultural impact (eg. social media backlash), allowing brands to walk the female empowerment walk.
+But just to be sure, contact us if you’d like to measure the impact of your ad’s Empower and Exploit signal.